Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

 Nearly 21 million Americans are living with substance use disorder, according to the U.S. Surgeon General.
-That's more than the total number of people living with of cancer and more than the population of the state of New York.
+That's more than the total number of people living with cancer and more than the population of the state of New York.

 Three-quarters of those struggling with addiction to alcohol, pain medication, marijuana and other substances are employed.
 Workers with substance use disorders miss nearly 50% more work days than their peers – up to six weeks annually – and absenteeism leads to losses in productivity.